minomy13/lima-city-ddns/README.md

 - The Update-URL should be as following: `<address>/?password=<password>&ip=<ip_address>`.
 The `password` and `ip_address` fields vary depending on your router.
 For the FritzBox for example they are `<pass>` and `<ipaddr>`, for [inadyn](https://github.com/troglobit/inadyn)-based software however, like on the UDM Pro, it would be `%p` and `%i`.
 - The password is the one you'll set the `PASSWORD` environment variable to.
+Must be URL encoded - [this website](https://www.urlencoder.org) worked perfectly for me.
 - The username really doesn't matter - get creative! 😉
 - The same applies to the host.